lollipopkit/server_box_monitor/README.md

 ## ServerBox Monitor
 This app runs on server end and monitors the server status.
 It is a part of [ServerBox](https://github.com/lollipopkit/flutter_server_box) project.
+**It's under active development, you may need to reconfig it after upgrading.**

 ## 📖 Usage
 1. Install the app on your server.